 Steenburgh continues the comparison from his blog Wasatch Weather Weenies: "The snowfall accumulation is relatively punctuated but incredibly intense.
 Compare, for example, the average monthly snowfall at Kutchan, a Japanese Meteorological Agency observing site near the base of Hokkaido's Niseko resorts to that at Alta.
 Alta features a broad peak from December through March (the minimum in February largely reflects the smaller number of days), whereas Kutchan features a pronounced maximum, exceeding 140 inches, in January."

 This incredible amount of snow is due to very cold air moving over the Sea of Japan from Asia, combining to create powerful sea-effect snow bands, that eventually interact with the mountain terrain of western Hokkaido.
 This, in turn, gives Hokkaido during the month of January the crown as the best bet for deep powder skiing anywhere in the world.
-Hence the hashtag #Japanuary that you might see on Social Media from many pro skiers and snowboarders.
+Hence the hashtag #Japanuary that you often see on Instagram.

 My two trips took place during the second half of January and the first half of February and those experiences brought quite an array of weather and ski conditions.

 The first trip from February 4th through the 17th, 2016 brought one clear day, two rainy days, one zero-visibility day, and multiple powder days.
 This trip showed that even though it seems like it never stops snowing on Hokkaido, the weather can change and provide less-than-ideal ski conditions.

 The second trip from January 20th through February 4th, 2018 was one I'll never forget.
 This two-week period provided us with nearly five feet of fresh snow across the Niseko region and ended with two clear and windless days.
 I knew the weather pattern was ideal when looking at the forecast but it was always important to keep my expectations in check and hope for the best.